yoshi-p27/GitClone/README.md

 This function takes in a commit id.
 It checks out all the files in the commit, and removes all files not in that commit from the cwd.

 #### merge()
-This funcition is rather complicated so please refer to the linked spec and the code for more detailed documentation.
+This funciton is rather complicated so please refer to the linked spec and the code for more detailed documentation.
 It takes in a branch name, and merges all files from the given branch into the current one.

 ### Testing
 Tests are given in the "testing" file in the repo.
 If you would like to run all tests, run "make test."
 If you would like to run a specific test compile with make, then run: python3 tester.py --verbose --keep FILE.in, Replaceing FILE with the desired .in file name.